maxproske/learn-aws/02-iam/README.md

 - **Authentication** means you can enter the bank
 - **Authorization** means you can go into the vault and take money out
 - With **root access**, you can do anything the bank
+- AWS generally offers more advanced features that are suitable for enterprise needs like IAM.

 IAM
 - **IAM** (Identity Access Managemet) is an **AWS service** that manages **users** and **permissions**.